bcwik9/openAI-database-query-chatbot/README.md

   - replace the `table_data` var with the SQL table string we created before based on the chatGPT test runs
   - replace the `database_query_url` var with the URL of your web server which will execute the SQL against your database and format a response
   - replace the `intent_name` with the name of the AWS Lex intent we created before, which is how the user will initiate a query to the openAI and the database. something like "openAiQuery" will work

+## Connect the AWS Lambda function to AWS Lex
+We now need to tell AWS Lex to use the Lambda function we created to fulfill it's intent.

+TODO write steps

 ## Integrate AWS Lex with Slack
 Since most users don't have access to AWS Lex directly, we should give them easy access via a Slack app.
 This will let users make natural language queries directly from their messaging app, and use the power of chatGPT to quickly get answers from the database!